ctjacobs/git-rdm/README.md

 pyrdm.publisher INFO: All files successfully uploaded.
 ```

-The publication information is then stored in the database, and can be viewed using `git rdm ls`:
+The publication information is stored in the local database, and can be viewed using `git rdm ls`.

+### git rdm ls

+`git rdm ls` is used to list and keep track of which data files have been published, and which files are still in the staging area.
+Users can choose to list each file, followed by any DOIs associated with it (by default) as follows:

 ```
 christian@elevate ~/test $ git rdm ls